CrawlerCode/redmine-time-tracking/README.md

 # Features

-- View all your assigned Redmine issues
+- View all your assigned Redmine issues grouped by projects
 - Filter issues by projects
 - Group issues by target version
 - Search for issues (press `CTRL` + `K` or `CTRL` + `F`)
-- Start and stop the timer for your current tasks
+- Start, stop and edit the timer for your current tasks
-- Create entry for time spent in Redmine issue
-- Create time spent entries for other users
+- Create entry for time spent (and for multiple users at once)
-- Update done ratio
+- Update done ratio for issues
-- Round timer to nearest 15 min
-- Edit timer (double-click)
-- Pin and unpin issue
+- Pin and unpin issues (display at the top of the project)
 - Remember and forget issue (not assigned to you)
-- View time entries overview
+- View time entries for current and last week
 - Multiple languages
 - Dark & light mode (system default)